|Henry Beall Smith Jr.|

 Aug.
 31, 1864 - At the Battle of Jonesboro, Ga., U.S. General William T. Sherman launched the attack that finally secured Atlanta, Ga., for the Union, and sealed the fate of Confederate General John Bell Hood's army, which was forced to evacuate the area.
 The entrenched Yankees lost 178 men, while the Confederates lost nearly 2,000.

 Aug.
-31, 1864 – During the Civil War, skirmishes were fought at Rough and Ready Station, Georgia; at Steelville, Missouri; and near Davis House, Virginia.
+31, 1864 – During the Civil War, skirmishes were fought at Rough and Ready Station, Ga.; at Steelville, Mo.; and near Davis House, Va.

 Aug.
 31, 1870 – Education pioneer Maria Montessori was born in Chiaravalle, Italy.

 Aug.
-31, 1873 – Eliza Allen Watts, the 48-year-old wife of former Alabama Governor and Thomas Hill Watts of Butler County, Ala., passed away, leaving a family of 10 children.
+31, 1873 – Eliza Brown Allen Watts, the 48-year-old wife of former Alabama Governor and Thomas Hill Watts of Butler County, Ala., passed away, leaving a family of 10 children.
 Born on Jan.
 10, 1825, she was buried in the Oakwood Cemetery in Montgomery, Ala.